Random motility regulation as a generic mechanism of community formation: Theory

 The eigenvector associated to the outlier has been characterized~\cite{benaych2011eigenvalues} and satisfies $\bfhe_0 \cdot \bone=\sigma/|m|$ so that $F=\sigma^2/m^2$.
-For $\sigma=0$, we recover a gregarious phase with $F=0$ while the ecosystem becomes increasingly fragmented as $\sigma^2$ increases.
-At $\sigma^2=m^2$, the BBP transition occurs~\cite{edwards1976eigenvalue,baik2005phase} and the Wigner semicircle swallows the outlier.
-The physics of the system is then entirely determined by the weak random-motility regulation.
-The transition occurs again when~\eqref{eq:transition1} is satisfied and $F=1$.
-The transition lines corresponding to these two scenarios, together with illustrative spectral densities and eigenvectors, are shown in Fig.~\ref{fig:phasediag}(b).
+For $\sigma^2=0$ we recover a gregarious phase with $F=0$, while the ecosystem becomes increasingly fragmented as $\sigma^2$ increases.
+At $\sigma^2=m^2$, the Wigner semicircle swallows the outlier.
+The physics of the system is then entirely determined by the weak random-motility regulation through the heterogeneity $\sigma^2$.
+The fragmentation transition occurs again when Eq.~\eqref{eq:transition1} is satisfied and leads to $F=1$.
+The transition lines corresponding to these two scenarios, together with illustrative spectral densities and eigenvectors, are shown in Fig.~\ref{fig:phasediag_mfinite} (solid black lines), along with the value of $\sigma$ at which the BBP transition occurs (dashed line).
 The colormap for the fragmentation parameter $F$ highlights how, upon increasing the heterogeneity $\sigma^2$, fragmentation overrules any pre-existing form of organization.
+Two phase diagrams in the $(m,\sigma^2)$ plane at fixed $\rho_0$ shows in Fig.~\ref{fig:sigma_m_phasediag} how the two scenarios above are connected as $m$ increases.

 Random-matrix theory thus predicts how weak random motility regulation generically leads to the formation of fragmented ecosystem both in the presence and in the absence of pre-existing self-organization.
-These results are in qualitative agreement with the 2d numerical results shown in Fig.~\ref{fig:model} and ~\ref{fig:phasediag}.
+These results are in qualitative agreement with the 2d numerical results shown in Fig.~\ref{fig:snapshots} and~\ref{fig:histograms}.
 We note that these predictions hold in the $N\to \infty$ limit, which is hard to statistically characterize in 2d.
 We thus now present results of extensive numerical simulations in 1d that allow testing more precisely the transition lines.